huggingface/transformers/CONTRIBUTING.md

    CircleCI does not run the slow tests, but github actions does every night!
 6. All public methods must have informative docstrings that work nicely with sphinx.
 See `modeling_bert.py` for an example.
+7. Due to the rapidly growing repository, it is important to make sure that no files that would significantly weigh down the repository are added.
+This includes images, videos and other non-text files.
+We prefer to leverage a hf.co hosted `dataset` like the ones hosted on [`hf-internal-testing`](https://huggingface.co/hf-internal-testing) in which to place these files and reference them by URL.

 See more about the checks run on a pull request in our [PR guide](pr_checks)